-Vicinity
+Site Vicinity

-Pike and Rose, formerly called Mid-Pike Plaza, is approximately 24.4 acres in the northwestern section of the White Flint Sector Plan area.
-The Subject Property for this Site Plan Amendment is approximately 8.5 acres of the overall site.
+The Pike and Rose Property, outlined in red in Figure 1 below, formerly called Mid-Pike Plaza, is approximately 24.4 acres in the northwestern section of the 2010 White Flint Sector Plan (Sector Plan) area.
+The Property for this Site Plan Amendment is approximately 8.78 acres of the overall site.
 The overall site is bounded by Rockville Pike (MD 355) to the east, Old Georgetown Road (MD 187) to the south, Towne Road to the west, and Montrose Parkway to the north.
-Primarily commercial uses, including an automotive dealership and retail stores are south of Old Georgetown Road, while two office buildings and a residential high-rise are east of Rockville Pike.
-A majority of the property is within one-half mile from the existing White Flint Metro Station entrance.
+Primarily commercial uses, including an automotive dealership and retail stores, are south of Old Georgetown Road, while two office buildings and a residential high-rise are east of Rockville Pike.
+A majority of the Property is within one-half mile from the existing White Flint Metro Station entrance.